vttale/serve-stale/README.md

    beyond the current transaction explicitly extends to it being unusable even for stale fallback, as it is not to be cached at all.

-   Be aware that Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
+   Be aware that Canonical Name (CNAME) and DNAME [RFC6672] records mingled in the expired cache with other records at the same owner name can cause surprising results.
 This was observed with an initial implementation in BIND when a hostname changed from having an IPv4 Address (A) record to a CNAME.
 The version of BIND being used did not evict other types in the cache when a CNAME was received, which in normal operations is not a significant issue.
 However, after both records expired and the authorities became unavailable, the fallback to stale answers returned the older A instead of the newer CNAME.

 8. Implementation Status